mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-aws/advanced-provisioning/index.md

 ## Using existing infrastructure

+**NOTE:** The following steps require the creation of a `cluster.yaml` configuration file.
+If you do not already have that file, create it by running `konvoy init`.

 ### VPC
 It is possible to use an existing VPC if so desired.
 To do so you must modify the `cluster.yaml` file and change the `ProvisionerConfig` in the following way: